25 Mar Employees Working Abroad

 - Visits to the UK – While working abroad the employee can visit the UK but those visits should not exceed 182 days in total per tax year.
 Where the employee is abroad for more than a year the visits to the UK should average-out at less than 91 days per tax year since the date of departure from the UK.
 Although only a maximum period of four years is looked at for this averaging calculation.
 To be on the safe side restrict all visits the UK to less than 91 days per tax year.

 The employee should complete the HMRC form P85 when he leaves the UK, which can be downloaded from the HMRC website.
-When this form is submitted to HMRC request that the employee’s PAYE code is set to NT, so his salary can then be paid without UK income tax deducted.
-However the employee may become liable to pay income tax in the country where he is working, so you need to get local tax advice specific to that country.
+When this form is submitted to HMRC request that the employee’s PAYE code is set to NT, so his salary can then be paid work abroad without UK income tax deducted.
+However, the employee may become liable to pay income tax in the country where he is working, so you need to get local tax advice specific to that country.

 When the employee returns to the UK after completing his overseas duties he should complete the HMRC form P86 to tell the tax office he is now permanently back in the UK.